bitcart/bitcart/CONTRIBUTING.md

 ### Where to Contribute

-Check out the [full issues list](https://github.com/bitcartcc/bitcart/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions.
+Check out the [full issues list](https://github.com/bitcart/bitcart/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions.

-To improve the chances to get a pull request merged you should select an issue that is labelled with the [`help-wanted`](https://github.com/bitcartcc/bitcart/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [`bug`](https://github.com/bitcartcc/bitcart/issues?q=is%3Aopen+is%3Aissue+label%3A%22bug%22) labels.
+To improve the chances to get a pull request merged you should select an issue that is labelled with the [`help-wanted`](https://github.com/bitcart/bitcart/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [`bug`](https://github.com/bitcart/bitcart/issues?q=is%3Aopen+is%3Aissue+label%3A%22bug%22) labels.
 If the issue you want to work on is not labelled with `help-wanted` or `bug`, you can start a conversation with the issue owner asking whether an external contribution will be considered.

 To avoid multiple pull requests resolving the same issue, let others know you are working on it by saying so in a comment.

 ### Packaging

-BitcartCC can be packaged for all the platforms docker supports, and for all the platforms python supports.
+Bitcart can be packaged for all the platforms docker supports, and for all the platforms python supports.

-For packaging we usually use docker images, refer to [Docker packaging repository](https://github.com/bitcartcc/bitcart-docker) for more details.
+For packaging we usually use docker images, refer to [Docker packaging repository](https://github.com/bitcart/bitcart-docker) for more details.

 ### Suggestions

-We're also interested in your feedback for the future of BitcartCC.
+We're also interested in your feedback for the future of Bitcart.
 You can submit a suggestion or feature request through the issue tracker.
 To make this process more effective, we're asking that these include more information to help define them more clearly.

 ### Discussion Etiquette